sweeneyyy/whack-a-mole/README.md

 <h2>Issues</h2>
 Trouble with animating the shark pop up, used scale keyframe but would like to improve<br />
+Used absolute positioning with CSS.
+Need to revise so I can center all on the page.

 <h2>Next Steps</h2>
 Create mulitple levels with different speeds<br />